 Once you have the power source connected, you can attach your monitor or TV to the replica 1 with a standard composite video cable.
-Locate the video connector as shown and plug your cable (not supplied) into the TV then into the replica 1 (figure 8).
+Most modern TV's have a composite input located on the back of the TV.
+Plug your RCA style cable into the back of your TV or monitor and locate the video connector as shown and plug your cable (not supplied) into the replica 1 (figure 8).
+While the replica 1 is designed for NTSC composite video, PAL will work but will be slightly reduced in size on the screen.

-Figure 8: Video connector
+Figure 6: Video connector